-11.2.5 Sample Shipping
+11.2.6 Sample Shipping

-The shipping procedure shall comply with NEON'S USDA APHIS Permit to Receive Soil.
-The procedure for shipping TIS soil archive samples to people/organizations requesting them is TBD.
+The shipping procedure shall comply with NEON's USDA APHIS Permit to Receive Soil.

-11.2.6 Data Handling
+11.2.7 Data Handling

 It is preferable that all data and metadata recorded during this procedure be entered directly into electronic form (rather than a data sheet, which must then be transcribed to electronic form), as this will eliminate one source of errors.